 Element Description 1.
-The pit The pit can either be a single pit or alternating pit; in either case be lined with open joined brick work of prefabricated concrete r prevent the soil collapse during emptying operations or during he the open joints allows liquid to infiltrate into soil.
+The pit The pit can either be a single pit or alternating pit; in either case, the pit should be lined with open joined brick work of prefabricated concrete rings; The lining prevent the soil collapse during emptying operations or during heavy rains, and the open joints allows liquid to infiltrate into soil.
 2. A cover slab A cover usually reinforced concrete which covers the pit and has two holes -the squat hole and the other for the vent pipe 3.
-A superstructure A superstructure for privacy and protection from rain and sun which can be built according to the choice of the users.
+A superstructure A superstructure for privacy and protection from rain and sun which can be built according to the choice of the users